Here are some fundamental and common Linux commands with example usage:

 .txt files in the current directory.

-Displays the beginning of a file.
+head command displays the beginning of a file.
 Can be used with

 -c to specify the number of bytes.

-Displays the end of a file.
+tail displays the end of a file.
 The starting point in the file can be specified either through

 -b for 512 byte blocks,